Cancellation of Removal Clinton Township MI

 INA section 212(c) is another potential form of relief that gives Lawful Permanent Residents an opportunity to avoid deportation despite the fact that they are inadmissible or deportable.
 This is a very complicated and convoluted area of immigration law with many potential pitfalls, for which an immigration expert is mandatory.
 The reason a non-citizen pursues this form of relief is because it gives the Immigration Judge the discretion to waive all grounds of inadmissibility if the non-citizen qualifies under the provisions of INA section 212(c), and also the burden is often easier to meet than the standard of "extreme hardship" under INA section 212(h).
 INA section 212(c)'s general determination is that the inadmissibility or deportation is based on one or more convictions from before April 1, 1997, the individual did not receive cancellation of removal in the past, and the non-citizen must have 7 years of lawful unrelinquished domicile.

 The above information about cancellation of removal is general and is subject to change at any time due to changes in law and policy.
 The information that you are reading in no way is a substitute for the need to retain an experienced immigration lawyer to give you great advice and to fully and fairly defend your immigration case.
 There is also the existence of case law, statutory law, and policy that may modify the interpretation of the requirements for cancellation of removal.
 Also, there may be "stop clock" provisions based upon certain criminal convictions that may impact an Immigration Judge's consideration of how long the non-citizen was deemed to be physically present in the United States .
 There may be other forms of immigration relief available to the individual, depending upon the facts and circumstances of the individual who does not qualify for cancellation of removal, which may (or may not) include the following: asylum, CAT (Convention Against Torture), withholding or removal, 212(h) waiver, I-192, I-212, 601, 601A, U visa, S visa, T visa, CSPA, are a few of the other options that may (or may not) apply to your situation.
-An individual with immigration issues should never go with a trusted and experienced immigration lawyer, and should always seek legal advice and representation from an outstanding immigration lawyer, such as the lawyers at Hilf & Hilf, PLC.
+An individual with immigration issues should never go without a trusted and experienced immigration lawyer, and should always seek legal advice and representation from an outstanding immigration lawyer, such as the lawyers at Hilf & Hilf, PLC.